Export all active and blocked users from office 365 using powershell

 Get-MsolUser -All | Where {$_.BlockCredential -eq $True} | Select DisplayName,UserPrincipalName, Country, City | Export-CSV c:\temp\O365_blocked_Users.csv -NoTypeInformation

-Export all Licensed Users in to a CSV file using powershell
+7. Export All Licensed Users into a CSV file using Powershell

-To Export all licensed users into a CSV file, we will use below command:
+To export all licensed users into a CSV file, we will use the following command:

 Get-MsolUser -All | Where {$_.IsLicensed -eq $true} | Select DisplayName, UserPrincipalName, Country, City | Export-CSV c:\temp\LicensedUsersExport.csv